OVERDOSE: Learn how to save lives

 TREATMENT: Find a provider in Wisconsin

-History of Wisconsin's opioid crisis
+History of Wisconsin's opioid epidemic

 - The first wave began in 1999.
 That’s when deaths involving opioids began to rise following an increase in the prescribing of opioids for the treatment of pain.